-- 3. Fully open the starter (CHOKE) and completely close the throttle grip. - 4.
-Start the engine by pushing the starter switch.
+- 4. Turn on the starter "CHOKE" and completely close the throttle grip. - 5.
+Start the engine by pushing the start switch.

-If the engine fails to start, release the starter switch, wait a few seconds, then try again.
+If the engine fails to start, release the start switch, wait a few seconds, then try again.
 Each attempt should be as short as possible to preserve the battery.
 Do not crank the engine more than 10 seconds on any one attempt.